About Us

 We at The Orion Fund are inspired by the courage and resilience of our grantees as they strive to continue their studies in the face of serious health challenges.
 Our grants not only relieve their financial burden, but let these students know we acknowledge their tremendous efforts.

-Please click on our Impact Report for more about The Orion Fund.
+Please view our 2024 Impact Report for more about The Orion Fund.

 -